henryfaulkner/F-in-the-Chat/arduino_client/README.md

 - Had to downgrade to esp8266 2.3 version for upload to work
-- If you receive "error: espcomm_upload_mem failed," unplug Arduino and plug back in
+- If you receive "error: espcomm_upload_mem failed," unplug Arduino and plug back in -- switch to non-used port, plug in, switch to used port

 ### Repo which helped with C++ WebSocket